CoderOneHQ/bomberland/engine/bomberland-ui/src/source-filesystem/docs/2-environment-overview/page.md

 ### Ammunition

 -   Each unit starts the game with (effectively) unlimited ammunition.
--   Each unit can only have 3 bombs placed on the map at any one point in time.
+-   Each agent can only have 3 bombs placed on the map at any one point in time.

 ### Remote detonation